-Our Community Heritage and Family History Digital Library features several collections of images and maps of Calgary and Alberta that the Calgary Public Library has digitized and made available online.
+Our Williams & Harris Shared History Centre features several special collections of images and maps of Calgary and Southern Alberta's history that the Calgary Public Library has digitized and made available online.

 - Alison Jackson Collection – In 1988, the estate of former Calgary Public Library librarian Alison Jackson donated an extensive collection of slides and photographs to the Local History Collection.
 These images, primarily of Calgary’s historic buildings and residences, were taken between 1953 and 1977.